Learning Markovian Dynamics with Spectral Maps: Spectral Map

-The theory of spectral characterization of metastable states, as extensively explained by Gaveau and Schulman~\cite{gaveau1998theory}, suggests that the degree of degeneracy in the eigenvalue spectrum is closely related to the timescale separation.
-For instance, if the eigenvalue of the Markov transition matrix is nearly degenerate $k+1$ times, $\lambda_{k}\approx 1$, this indicates that the equilibrium distribution breaks into $k$ metastable states with infrequent transitions between them.
-The converse is also true: if the equilibrium density breaks into metastable states with a long transit time between them, then there is eigenvalue degeneracy.
-However, not only the degeneracy of the dominant eigenvalues is needed, but also a significant spectral gap between the neighboring eigenvalues is required to render the reduced dynamics Markovian~\cite{tiwary2016spectral,rydzewski2023spectral}.
+\chg{ The theory of spectral characterization of metastable states (see works by Gaveau and Schulman~\cite{gaveau1996master,gaveau1998theory} and references therein) explains that the spectral gap and degree of degeneracy in eigenvalue spectrum are related to the timescale separation and Markovian dynamics.
+If the eigenvalue of the Markov transition matrix is nearly degenerate $k+1$ times, it indicates that the equilibrium distribution breaks into $k$ metastable states with infrequent transitions between them.
+The converse is also true: if the equilibrium density breaks into metastable states separated by a free-energy barrier much larger than the thermal energy $\kT$, there is eigenvalue degeneracy.

+To achieve the reduced dynamics that is effectively Markovian, it is crucial to have a spectral gap between neighboring eigenvalues, along with the near degeneracy of the dominant eigenvalue.
+This condition is essential for the maximal spectral gap at $k$ to lead to the separation into $k$ metastable states, which can help reduce memory effects in the dynamics.
+Therefore, we consider the spectral gap as a scoring function in spectral map. }